A virtual workshop series for conflict and peace scholars to share their research.

 Discussant: Kristen Fabbe (European University Institute)

-Juan David Gelvez (University of Maryland), “Does Crime Matter?
-The Politics of Crime Prevention in Colombia”
+Juan David Gelvez (University of Maryland), “The Politics of Crime Prevention: Evidence from Colombia”

 Natalia Pia Guerrero Trinidad (University of Minnesota), “Non-State Social Structures and Social Capital: Evidence on Crime and Conflict”